The following checklists consider who to include when conducting market research, and how to decide who to involve in your learning.

 - Experienced Customers

-- Lead Customers / Super Users – not indicative of the typical user but potentially an early information for future considerations.
+- Lead Customers / Super Users – not indicative of the typical user but potentially an early informant for future considerations.
 Carefully consider how super users are different from your average customers.
 They can be wonderfully informative, and pull you dangerously off course.

 - Defected Customer – particularly useful to speak to when recently defected as they have both experience of your offer, and are likely to be able to articulate weaknesses.

-Customers By Profit
+Customers By Revenue

-- Largest Lifetime Value – a subsegment of customers who overtime delivery most profit to the organization.
+- Largest Lifetime Value – a subsegment of customers who, overtime, delivery most profit to the organization.

 Does it make sense to to consider your *non* customers?